 The crisis has impacted people differently.
 It has left some groups in society, such as those from minority ethnic groups or families on low incomes, more exposed to the impacts of Covid-19 than others.
 As such, we are interested in work that supports safety and wellbeing for people in the community in an inclusive way.
 This could include efforts to improve access to key health and social services; work to reduce health inequalities; projects that support wellbeing, mental health, or initiatives that focus on food security or access to medicine or personal protective equipment.
 This is not an exhaustive list.

 In recent years, many people have seen their right to equality, justice and opportunity eroded in a number of different areas, including housing, welfare support, immigration, detention, employment and criminal justice.
 The pandemic has exacerbated this situation by widening inequalities and hindering routes to redress these.
 It has also impacted people’s ability to access to support and the willingness of many vulnerable groups to come forward and seek advice.
 Given this, we invite nominations from any project or initiative that works to improve equality of opportunity or provide better access to justice or rights-based support/ advocacy.
 This could include campaigning or advocacy work to raise awareness of inequality and injustice; data collection to identify or target unmet needs; or any direct action to target specific issues, such as digital poverty.
 Again, this is not an exhaustive list.

 Can any size of organisation apply for an Award?

-The Community Integration Awards invites nominations from any kind of group or organisation with an annual net income of less than £500,000.
-For organisations with an annual net income in excess of £500,000, who are doing great work on integration and who are interested in supporting the Community Integration Awards, there are several of other ways to get involved.
+The Community Integration Awards invites nominations from any kind of group or organisation with an annual gross income of less than £500,000.
+For organisations with an annual gross income in excess of £500,000, who are doing great work on integration and who are interested in supporting the Community Integration Awards, there are several of other ways to get involved.
 We would love to hear from you so please get in touch!